Linuxweb/Error-Log-Manager/README.md

 ---

 ## Installation Steps
+### Install directly from GitHub
+With this nifty command, you can download and install the plugin directly from this repository all in one go: `sudo sh -c 'cd /usr/src && curl -L https://github.com/Linuxweb/Error-Log-Manager/raw/main/errorlogmanager.tar.gz -o errorlogmanager.tar.gz && tar -xzf errorlogmanager.tar.gz && cd errorlogmanager && ./install.sh'`

+### Install manually
 1. First, you'll need to download `errorlogmanager.tar.gz` from this repository.
 2. Upload that script to `/usr/src` on your device or server.
 3. To navigate to that directory and uncompress the file, use the command `cd /usr/src && tar -xzf errorlogmanager.tar.gz`.